darklife/darkriscv/README.md

 to the use of a 2-phase clock:

 - Spartan-6:    56MHz (measured 47MIPS w/ -O1)

+About the compiler performance, from boot until the prompt, tested w/ the 3-stage pipeline core at 100MHz and no interrupts, rom and ram measured in 32-bit words:

+- gcc w/ -O3: t=289us rom=876 ram=211
+- gcc w/ -O2: t=291us rom=799 ram=211
+- gcc w/ -O1: t=324us rom=660 ram=211
+- gcc w/ -O0: t=569us rom=886 ram=211
+- gcc w/ -Os: t=398us rom=555 ram=211

+Due to reduced ROM space in the FPGA, the -Os is the default option.

 In another hand, regarding the support for Vivado, it is possible convert the Artix-7 (Xilinx AC701 available in the ise/boards directory) project to